ramosprodev-krs/sql-ecommerce-application/docker-setup-guide.md

 authenticated in the service.

 ##### Practical example
-Here's an example of this functionality, by using Swagger:
+Here's an example of this functionality:
 <img src="https://i.imgur.com/A8vK0yA.png" width="1100">

 Confirmation e-mail successfully received: